-BONSAI - HIMALAYAN DEODAR CEDAR Cedrus deodara
+HIMALAYAN DEODAR CEDAR

-Unit price per
+- Unit price

 Cedrus deodara, the deodar cedar, Himalayan cedar, or deodar, is an evergreen coniferous tree with level branches, and drooping branchlets, making it ideal for bonsai!
 The leaves are needle-like.

-The botanical Name, which is also the English common Name, derives from the Sanskrit term and means "wood of the gods".
+The botanical name, which is also the English common name, derives from the Sanskrit term and means "wood of the gods".
 The species natively occurs in Afghanistan, Tibet, Nepal, Pakistan, and India (Himachal Pradesh, Uttarakhand, Jammu-Kashmir).
 The deodar is the national tree of Pakistan.
 Among Hindus, as the etymology of deodar suggests, it is worshiped as a di tree.
-Deva, the first half of the Sanskrit term, means dideity, or deus.
-Dāru, the second part, is cognate with (related to) the words durum, druid, tree, and true.
-Several Hindu legends refer to this tree.

 It is widely grown as an ornamental tree, often planted in parks and large gardens for its drooping foliage.
 It can succeed in rather cool-summer climates, as in Stateline, Nevada, and Ushuaia, Argentina.